 Sober living is an option after the intensive treatment provided in inpatient care.
 It can help with adjusting to living sober outside of rehab and ease the transition back to your normal life.
 In a sober living program, you’ll live in a supervised home with a group of others who are also on the road to recovery.
 Sober living houses have structured schedules, meetings, and rules to help promote a positive environment free from temptation and distractions.

-You can join a sober living home immediately after rehab, or you may find that adjusting to life outside of rehab is difficult.
+You can join sober living homes in southern California immediately after rehab if you find that adjusting to life outside of rehab is difficult.
 That’s when sober living can help with the transition from rehab to your normal environment.
 Not everyone who goes through drug or alcohol detox and rehab will need this step, but sober living can help reinforce what you’ve learned in rehab.
 With the assistance of a support network, it’s less likely that you will relapse.